next-book/dev-book/content/brute-neighbors.md

 Say, some hollow tree; and then for morning calls and dinner-parties!
 Only a woodpecker tapping.
 Oh, they swarm; the sun is too warm there; they are born too far into life for me.
-I have water from the spring, and a loaf of brown bread on the shelf.⁠—Hark!
+I have water from the spring, and a loaf of brown bread on the shelf.—Hark!
 I hear a rustling of the leaves.
 Is it some ill-fed village hound yielding to the instinct of the chase? or the lost pig which is said to be in these woods, whose tracks I saw after the rain?
-It comes on apace; my sumachs and sweetbriers tremble.⁠—Eh, <abbr>Mr.</abbr> Poet, is it you?
+It comes on apace; my sumachs and sweetbriers tremble.—Eh, <abbr>Mr.</abbr> Poet, is it you?
 How do you like the world today?</p>
 <p><i>Poet.</i> See those clouds; how they hang!
 That’s the greatest thing I have seen today.
-There’s nothing like it in old paintings, nothing like it in foreign lands⁠—unless when we were off the coast of Spain.
+There’s nothing like it in old paintings, nothing like it in foreign lands—unless when we were off the coast of Spain.
 That’s a true Mediterranean sky.
 I thought, as I have my living to get, and have not eaten today, that I might go a-fishing.
 That’s the true industry for poets.